Part-Time Marketing Coordinator / Publicist / Graphic Designer

 Candidates should have strong organization, communication and interpersonal skills, be detail-oriented and also, adept at handling multiple tasks with ease and enjoy working on their own as well as with members of the executive team tasked with producing the ConFest on behalf of the organization.
 Prior performing arts festival and/or conference marketing and publicity experience is preferred.
 Knowledge and contacts within Hawaii’s theater community and media outlets is a plus.
 A solid commitment to Asian American, Native Hawaiian and Pacific Islander communities, and interest in theater are all highly desirable.

 To apply, please send a letter describing your interest and relevant experience, resume, and contact information for three references to [email protected].
-Greater consideration will be given to applicants whose application materials are received by Tuesday, December 17, 2019.

 About CAATA ConFest: Kuʻu ʻĀina, Kuʻu Piko, Kuʻu Kahua: Return to the Source